Game meat makes you sick

 - Liver damage

-- Myalgia (muscle pain), muscle weakness, fatigue
+- Myalgia (muscle pain), muscle weakness, lack of strength

 - Gum damage

-- duodenal ulcer and bowel cancer
+- Duodenal ulcer and bowel cancer

 Added value: